-The key is find ways to do things easier and automatic, until our old habits become distant memories.
+The key is finding ways to do things easier and automatic, until our old habits become distant memories.

 This principle is key to getting organized (and staying that way for the long haul).
-And that’s exactly what you’ll learn to do when you join the marketing strategy course by CoSchedule.
+And that’s exactly what you’ll learn to do when you join the Marketing Strategy Certification course by CoSchedule.

-So, What Is This Marketing Strategy Course All About?
+So, What Is This Marketing Strategy Certification Course All About?